OVPDEMA's Study Abroad Scholarship

 - Why the study abroad experience will help the applicant

 - What the applicant is planning to do to bring his/her GPA up after the study abroad experience

 Students must be accepted to an IU Study Abroad program that offers credit, as listed under the IU Office of Overseas Study programs.
 Some IU departmental programs that have study abroad components are acceptable.
 Applicants must comply with IU Office of Overseas Study policies and regulations.
 Seniors must have one semester to complete at IU upon their return from the study abroad programs.Students who plan to graduate before they complete their study abroad experience or the study abroad program is during their last semester at IU are not eligible.
 Students who demonstrate financial need will be given special consideration.
 Students receiving a full scholarship from another source are not eligible for this study abroad scholarship.
 Students who receive the 21st Century Scholars Covenant Summer Study Abroad Grant are not eligible for OVPDEMA Study Abroad Scholarship.

 Students who receive the 21st Century Covenant Summer Study Abroad Grant for Summer 2016 through the Office of Overseas Study are not eligible for this scholarship.

 Application Process and Requirements

-The application deadline for Spring 2015 programs is September 22, 2014.
+The application deadline for Summer 2016 programs is Monday, March 14, 2016.
 All application materials must be received by the deadline.
 Incomplete applications or applications submitted after the deadline will not be considered.

 The application essay should answer the following questions: